RTEMS/rtems-docs/c-user/config/classic-api.rst

 CONSTANT:
     ``CONFIGURE_MAXIMUM_PERIODS``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``uint32_t``).

-RANGE:
-    Zero or positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
     The default value is 0.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to 0.

+    * It shall be less than or equal to 65535.

+    * It shall be less than or equal to a
+      BSP-specific and application-specific value which depends on the size of the memory available to the application.

+    * It may be defined through :c:func:`rtems_resource_unlimited` the enable unlimited objects for this object class, if the value passed to :c:func:`rtems_resource_unlimited` satisfies all other constraints of this configuration option.

 DESCRIPTION:
-    ``CONFIGURE_MAXIMUM_PERIODS`` is the maximum number of Classic API Periods that can be concurrently active.
+    The value of this configuration option defines the maximum number of Classic API Periods that can be concurrently active.

 NOTES:
-    This object class can be configured in unlimited allocation mode.
+    This object class can be configured in unlimited allocation mode, see :ref:`ConfigUnlimitedObjects`.

 .. index:: CONFIGURE_MAXIMUM_PORTS